nelsonaloysio/networkx-temporal/docs/source/examples/community.rst

    0.3671875

-The :func:`~networkx_temporal.algorithms.spectral_modularity` function implements support for sparse adjacency matrices and mixed-memberships, where nodes may belong to multiple clusters with different weights.
+The :func:`~networkx_temporal.algorithms.modularity_spectral` function implements support for sparse adjacency matrices and mixed-memberships, where nodes may belong to multiple clusters with different weights.
 For example, a high increase in modularity is achieved by considering node :math:`d` in both communities :math:`[0, 1]`: